ShawnROGrady/SortedSingleLinkedList/README.md

 For the sake of simplicity, I am only considering the case where all items in the list are of **number** type.

-My end goal is to implement a single linked list that takes user input to perform the following four functions:
+My end goal is to implement a single linked list that takes user input to perform the following five functions:

 1. insert a value
 2. remove a value